graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 -   Scalar types should be simple and work in isolation.
 -   The `ReadOnlySpan<char>` provided to `ILeafValueResolver.Resolve` should be all the data needed to generate a value, there should be no need to perform side effects or fetch additional data.
 -   Scalar types should not track any state, depend on any stateful objects, or attempt to use any sort of dependency injection.
 -   `ILeafValueResolver.Resolve` must be **FAST**!
 Since your resolver is used to construct an initial query plan from the raw query text, it'll be called many orders of magnitude more often than any other method.
+Taking the time and performing various micro-optimizations are appropriate for this method.

 ### Aim for Fewer Scalars